 It’s almost completely dry after only a few minutes, so that it won’t spread during the ride.

 I was applying it with a dedicated GYEON tire applicator, and it’s also my recommendation for you.

 In order to last long, this tire dressing requires a thorough tire wash, so make sure to learn the proper way of cleaning wheels and tires.

 When it comes to durability, this is what amazes me the most.
 In my experience, this product will last anywhere from 3-4 weeks.
 That’s great since most other products last up to 10 days only.

 The first time I applied it to tires was four weeks ago.
 Then, in between, I washed the car twice but didn’t apply the tire dressing again.

 Today, I rewashed the car, and the tires still looked pretty nice.
 Like there was still dressing on them.

 After applying the dressing to the tires today, I’m again amazed at its shine and appearance.

-They’re promoting even more than five washes, but I reapplied after three washes since I want that wet look even though tires still looked great.
+They’re promoting even more than five washes, but I reapplied after three washes since I wanted that wet look even though the tires still looked great.

 The shine of this GYEON Q2 Tire dressing is tremendous.
-After application, tires look like new ones and even better.
+After application, the tires look like new ones and are even better.